 Why, I thought, do we spend so little time appreciating the ever-present objects of our senses, the living universe that exists solely as a backdrop, it seems, to the intense, internal preoccupation we have with our personal story and ambitions?
 This mental body that we regard as our closest friend is like a ghostly shadow that yet forever dances mischievously in front of us, absorbing all our attention and preventing any real view of where we are.

 What a fine thought!
 What a pertinent image!
 But what happened to the rain?
 Hah!
 I was thinking again and no longer listening to the rain.

 Again, listen to the rain.
 Oh, listen!
 In a high but muted trill there are frogs chirping madly away, some like a continuous throaty whistle, some with intermittent croaking, some building to a crescendo before plunging abruptly into silence.
 And still there is the symphony of rain, the sound of breath, the physical movement of my lungs and the movement of air out and in; the resting of my head on the pillow.

 Ah, there are so many things going on all the time!
 But how can one be simultaneously aware of all of them with a mind that can only face in one direction at a time?
 Surely by having no face at all, by disappearing from the centre, and allowing all to exist as it is.

 Douglas Harding’s revelation in the Himalayas was like this.
 Faced with such stupendous scenery, it was, he said, as if his head had disappeared, leaving everything above his shoulders as a borderless space in which the universe was displayed.

-As a boy, seeing the beauty of a flight of pure white cranes against the dark, monsoon sky above the emerald green fields of rice, an ecstatic Sri Ramakrishna lost all sense of body-consciousness.
+As a boy, seeing the beauty of a flight of pure white cranes against the dark, purple monsoon sky above the emerald green fields of young rice, an ecstatic Sri Ramakrishna lost all sense of body-consciousness.

 And yet again, for me, what happened to the rain?